 - Shaping Our Lives: this organisation works with people, especially those facing the biggest barriers, to build better, more inclusive services and support.
 They can help you advertise your research involvement opportunity.

-- PPI Groups Oxford: Current PPI contributor groups for the University of Oxford, University of Oxford Hospitals and NIHR organisation are there to offer support, advice and guidance at any stage of the research pathway and are an invaluable resource for researchers.
+- PPI groups in Oxford: Current PPI contributor groups for the University of Oxford and local NIHR organisations are there to offer support, advice and guidance at any stage of the research pathway and are an invaluable resource for researchers.
 Please contact the link person directly.